 Why not enjoy a delicious meal whilst sipping on a Bintang with panoramic views of rice fields in the distance!

 Head straight to Warung Makan which is about a 15-minute drive from town and offers unspoiled views of the Sidemen Valley.
-The food here is delicious and it’s a great place to stop off after your day out exploring.
+The food here is delicious and it’s a great place to stop at after your day out exploring.

 If you’re looking for something a bit closer to town, Warung D’Padi is a hidden gem in Sidemen that sits right on the rice fields.

 Juglo D’Uma is also one of the best restaurants in Sidemen and offers views of rice paddies in the distance.
 La Montague is another popular cafe with a view.

 Where to stay in Sidemen Bali